Rxmi-sk/GUI_Weather_App/README.md

-# GUI_Weather_App
+# Console-based Weather App
-Here is the code for a GUI weather app in Python using tkinter.
+Here is the code for a console based app in Python.
 Used the Open-Meteo API to get the Data.
-(Actual GUI application is still incomplete)